-(b) The Controlling Company issued the convertible bonds on August 22, 2019.
-Diluted loss per share is not different from basic loss per share due to loss for the years ended December 31, 2019 and 2020.
-As of December 31, 2020, 40,988,998 shares of potential common stock were excluded from the calculation of weighted-average number of common stocks due to antidilution.
+Diluted loss per share is not different from basic loss per share as there is no dilution effects of potential common stocks for the year ended December 31, 2020 and 2022.
+In 2020, 40,988,998 shares of potential common stock to be issued from conversion were not considered from the calculation of weighted-average number of common stocks due to antidilution.
+As of December 31, 2022, the convertible bonds have been redeemed in full.